 FLINT is for boys who have completed 10th grade.
-Campers in this age group are regular campers and have the freedom to sign up for the activities or trips of their choice.
-They may continue to work on their progressions in various activities, many having a required leadership component for the rank of Ranger or Warrior.
-Components of the program are intentionally designed to foster leadership, service, responsibility, and teamwork.
+Campers in this age group are still regular campers with the freedom to sign up for the activities or trips of their choice.
+They may continue to work on their progressions in various activities, including leadership components for the rank of Ranger or Warrior.
+Components of the FLINT program are intentionally designed to foster leadership, service, responsibility, and teamwork.
 They include:

 FLINT campers are eligible to apply to the STEEL program for the following summer.

-STEEL is our camper leadership program formerly known as Counselor-in-Training (CIT).
+STEEL is our camper leadership program formerly known as Counselor-in-Training (CIT), which takes place during Main Camp.
 It is for former Falling Creek campers who have completed 11th grade.
 The selection process is highly competitive and space is limited.
 It is an honor to be selected to join the STEEL program and marks the final summer as a FCC camper.
 Not all applicants will be offered spaces.

 STEEL is intentionally designed to foster leadership, service, responsibility, and teamwork.
 Here are a few highlights:

 After completion of the STEEL program, participants are asked to take a summer off to gain experience in another setting.
 As freshman in college we welcome them to apply to become FCC staff members.